scriptituk/xfade-easing/README.md

-For the custom ffmpeg variant, decimal values from 0 to 1 are rendered as greyscale, as above, but all other values are treated as RGBA colour, specified using the ffmpeg syntax at [Color](https://ffmpeg.org/ffmpeg-utils.html#Color).
+For the custom ffmpeg variant, decimal values from 0 to 1 are rendered as greyscale, as above, but all other values are treated as RGBA colour, specified using the ffmpeg syntax described at [Color](https://ffmpeg.org/ffmpeg-utils.html#Color).
 e.g. `gl_Stripe_Wipe(color1=DeepSkyBlue,color2=ffd700)`
 Consequently. a value of exactly 1 is rendered white but 2 (RGB `#000002`) is nearly black.